smartdevicelink/sdl_evolution/proposals/0158-cloud-app-transport-adapter.md

 The `certificate` field is used for secured RPC service connections which equates to opening a secured websocket connection.

 The `enabled` field is by default set to false so the cloud app does not show on the HMI.
-If the user enables an app via the app store flow highlighted in the section above, then `enabled` will be set to true in the head units local policy table.
+If the user enables an app via the app store flow highlighted in the section above, then `enabled` will be set to true in the head unit's local policy table.
 When set to true, this cloud app will be included in the HMI RPC "UpdateAppList".

 The `auth_token` field is also obtained via the app store selection and authorization flow discussed above.
-This token is used to authenticate the head units websocket connection to the cloud app server.
+This token is used to authenticate the head unit's websocket connection to the cloud app server.
 This field can be populated by a SetCloudAppProperties request or through a policy table update response.

 The `cloud_transport_type` field is used to specify the type of connection core will use to connect to that cloud app server.
 This proposal only specifies the use of secured websockets so this field is for future proofing other types of connections.

-The `hybrid_app_preference` field is used to sepcify the user preference for a cloud app that is also available on the users phone.
-For example when the prefernece is set to `MOBILE` and the user connects a mobile app while using the same cloud app, the cloud app will unregister and the mobile versions will be the only app to be displayed on the app list.
+The `hybrid_app_preference` field is used to specify the user's preference for using a cloud app that is also available on the user's phone.
+For example when the preference is set to `MOBILE` and the user connects a mobile app while using the same cloud app, the cloud app will unregister and the mobile version will be the only app to be displayed on the app list.
 Possible fields are `MOBILE`, `CLOUD`, `BOTH`.

 ### Enabling Cloud Apps to Appear on SDL App List